Khruangbin

+In 2024, the band was nominated for a Grammy Award for Best New Artist.

 Background

-Speer and Johnson met in 2004 while playing in Rudy Rasmus' St. John's Methodist Church gospel band in Houston, Texas.
-The church employed Speer as the guitarist and Johnson as the organist.
+Speer and Johnson met in 2004 when they played for Pastor Rudy Rasmus' St. John's Methodist Church gospel band in Houston, Texas.
+The church employed Speer as its guitarist and Johnson as its organist.
+The two musicians went to a bar after Tuesday-night rehearsal, where Speer revealed his extensive knowledge of music from around the globe.
+Johnson calls him "a music encyclopedia," and Speer told The New York Times Magazine that as a child, he was obsessed with the Microsoft Encarta CD-ROM's catalog of music samples from around the world.

-In 2007, Speer met Lee through friends, where they initially connected over a shared love of Afghan music and Middle Eastern architecture.
-In 2009, Lee started to learn the bass with guidance from Speer.
+In 2007, Speer met Ochoa through friends, and the two initially connected over a shared love of Afghan music and Middle Eastern architecture.
+In 2009, Ochoa, who had trained on guitar and piano, started to learn the bass with guidance from Speer.
 After playing for six months, she auditioned and got the gig to be the bassist for Yppah on his upcoming tour.
-Speer already had the gig as guitarist for Yppah and had encouraged Lee to audition.
-In 2010, both Lee and Speer went on tour with Yppah who opened for Bonobo.
+Speer already had the gig as guitarist for Yppah and had encouraged Ochoa to audition.
+In 2010, both Ochoa and Speer went on tour with Yppah who opened for Bonobo.

 The tour motivated the two of them to make music together more seriously, leading them to form Khruangbin.
-Speer and Lee went to a barn where they developed the bass-heavy, psychedelic sound that became the basis of the band's aesthetic.
+Speer and Ochoa went to a barn where they developed the bass-heavy, psychedelic sound that became the basis of the band's aesthetic.
 Upon their return, they asked Johnson to join the band as drummer, to play simple break-beats under the guitar and bass.
-The barn, located in the 300-person town of Burton, Texas, would become the site of all future Khruangbin recording sessions.
+The barn, located in the 300-person town of Burton, Texas, would become the site of many future Khruangbin recording sessions.
 The band has a long-term working relationship with Houston-based engineer Steve Christensen.